The Stingiest Sip of Root Beer

 Before long, Johnny started to hear music.
-Somebody was singing and playing a guitar.
+Somebody was singing and playing the guitar.
 And he looked up, and there was a little crowd that had formed.
 And his Dad was there.
 He looked back down, but they kept walking.
 The music sounded closer.
 They stopped and Nanna let go of his hand.

 Johnny kept his eyes down and clutched his Mom’s hand tightly.
 And then he felt it.
-The calloused paw of his dad take the soft bones of his little hand in to his.
+The calloused paw of his dad take the soft bones of his little hand into his.
 He squeezed it, twice.
 Johnny stayed still.
 His Dad squeezed again, twice.
 Johnny looked up.
 His Dad sighed.

 “I’m sorry, Buckwheat.”